-If blood sugar drops during the night, it can cause an increase of cortisol and epinephrine.
+If blood sugar drops during the night, it can cause an increase in cortisol and epinephrine.
 These hormones release sugars stored as glycogen for your body to use.
 But they also have the effect of waking you up.

 When I worked with patients in my medical clinic I’d ask them if they were waking up in the middle of the night.
 If they said they were, the way to test if poor blood sugar regulation might be causing this is to eat about 10 grams of protein before bed.
 Many people don’t realize that protein is one of the best dietary ways to regulate blood sugar.
-While this approach of eating protein doesn’t help everyone, when someone reported back that they tried this and they were sleeping better they were thrilled.
+While this approach of eating protein doesn’t help everyone when someone reported back that they tried this and they were sleeping better they were thrilled.
 And so was I. This is a simple, no-cost solution that’s easy to try.

 Some ideas for protein before bed are:

 - Nuts generally contain about 5 grams per handful, depending on the nuts.